Business Administration (MBAA)

 Prerequisites: MBAA 514.

-This is a capstone course in the MBAA program that expands on the skills, knowledge, and abilities the students have achieved in their core courses.
+This course expands on the skills, knowledge, and abilities the students have achieved in their core MBAA courses.
 Students examine applications of long-term planning and management tools in aviation related industries, and formulate the strategic vision and policies to achieve such a perspective.
 Emphasis is on research and analysis in the field of Strategic Management.
 Applications of the concepts are applied to the domestic and international activities of airlines, airports, manufacturing, service, merchandising and government organizations to sustain a competitive advantage.
-Prerequisite: Completion of all MBAA core courses: MBAA 514, MBAA 517, MBAA 518, MBAA 522, MBAA 523, and MBAA 604.
+All MBAA core courses must be complete before taking MBAA 635.

 MBAA 653 International Finance 3 Credits (3,0)